zzz0906/LeetCode/2020_October/Readme.md

 2. if last < current and there are last in the behind of the string we can delete last and add current
 3. we can keep 2 until cannot find this last.

+## Buddy Strings

+Given two strings A and B of lowercase letters, return true if you can swap two letters in A so the result is equal to B, otherwise, return false.

+only two letters

+o(n^2) enumerate each place of swap?

+NO NO NO.

+if they are buddy string.

+1. eaqual a==a

+2. we only have one pair (a[i] = b[j] b[i] = a[j])

+AC! yes.